wiremock/wiremock.org/_site/docs/junit-jupiter.md

 ### Static vs. instance

-In the above example, as with the declarative form, each WireMock server will be started before the first test method in the test class and stopped after the last test method has completed, with a call to reset before each test method.
+In the above example, as with the declarative form, each WireMock server is started before the first test method in the test class and stopped after the last test method has completed, with a call to reset before each test method.

-However, if the extension fields are declared at the instance scope (without the `static` modifier) each WireMock server will be created and started before each test method and stopped after the end of the test method.
+However, if the extension fields are declared at the instance scope (without the `static` modifier) then each WireMock server will be created and started before each test method and stopped after the end of the test method.

 ### Configuring the static DSL

-If you want to use the static DSL with one of the instances you have registered programmatically you can declare this by calling `configureStaticDsl(true)` on the extension builder.
-The configuration will be automatically applied when the server is started:
+If you want to use the static DSL with one of the instances you have registered programmatically, you can declare this by calling `configureStaticDsl(true)` on the extension builder.
+The configuration is automatically applied when the server is started:

 ```java
 public class AutomaticStaticDslConfigTest {